sagefy/sagefy/gh-pages/f_planning/contributor_ratings.md

 All proposals require at least two yes votes in addition to the original proposal.

 Proposals that are more likely to impact learners directly should have more friction to acceptance.
-Below describes the sum of contributor scores needed to approve a proposal, including the original proposer's score.
-A contributor with a score of -2 or -1 has an effective score of 0.
-A contributor with a score lower than -2 cannot propose or vote.
+The sum of contributor scores, including the original proposer's score, should also be considered.

 Creating a set or a unit, with no other information, should require little approval.
 Updating or removing a set, unit, or creating, updating or removing a card should factor in the number of learners impacted and the quality of the entity.